-- You can connect 2 or more filters with AND | OR logic
+- You can connect 2 or more filter conditions with AND | OR logic

-- By default, all of your filters are in a single group connected by a single AND | OR connector
+- By default, all of your filter conditions are in a single group connected by a single AND | OR connector

-- You can then sub-group filters and use a separate AND | OR connector for the sub group
+- You can then sub-group filter conditions and use a separate AND | OR connector for the subgroup

-- In other words, filters let you slice-and-dice your records to the most specific degree you can come up with
+- In other words, filters let you "slice-and-dice" your records to the most specific degree you can come up with

 Filtering based on the TrackVia User field

-If your application is set up with relationships you can use what we call "grandparent filters" to limit micro results based on a macro filter.
+If your application is set up with relationships, you can use what we call "grandparent filters" to limit micro results based on a macro filter.